sawhney07/sawhney07/README.md

 **Role:** Project Lead
 *January 2024 - April 2024*

-- Built a powerful data query engine using TypeScript to parse and visualize UBC's course data.
+- Developed a RESTful API for a data query engine using TypeScript and Express that parses JSON course data.
-- Developed a user-friendly UI with JFrame for seamless data interaction.
+- Created a front-end UI using React and CSS3 for data visualization through charts for course insights.
-- Ensured robust test coverage and reliability using Mocha and Chai for both white-box and black-box testing.
+- Integrated white-box and black-box testing to ensure test accuracy and edge-case mutant detection using Mocha and Chai libraries.
-- Led a team in an agile environment, using Git for version control and managing weekly scrums.
+- Collaborated with teammates using Git to document changes and attended weekly scrum meetings for continuous integration.

 ### [Basketball League Database](https://github.com/your-github-username/basketball-league-db)
 **Technologies:** Java, JFrame, MySQL, JDBC, Oracle
 **Role:** Project Lead
 *October 2023 - December 2023*

-- Directed a team to create a full-stack application for managing basketball league data.
+- Directed a team to create a full-stack application using Java and JFrame for managing basketball league data.
 - Focused on data security by implementing stringent input sanitization and SQL injection prevention.
 - Connected and queried databases in real-time using JDBC and Oracle, ensuring data integrity and optimal performance.
 - Applied database normalization techniques to enhance query efficiency.